apache/inlong/docker/kubernetes/README.md

 > NOTE: It may take a few minutes for the `LoadBalancer` IP to be available.
 You can check the status by running `kubectl get svc inlong-dashboard -n inlong -w`

-The default username and password are `inlong`.
+The default username is `admin` and the default password is `inlong`.
 You can access the InLong Dashboard through them.

 ### Configuration